ccs-amsterdam/r-course-material/tutorials/HuggingFace.md

 [Hugging Face](https://huggingface.co/) is a popular platform and community for open-source sharing of Large Language Models and datasets.
-In addition to letting you search and download all sorts of models to use them on your own computer, Hugging Face provides an API for running models on their servers.
+In addition to letting you search and download all sorts of models to use them on your own computer, Hugging Face provides an **Inference API** for running models on their servers.
 This API also includes a free-tier, which we’ll use in this tutorial to play around with LLMs.

 If you are not yet familiar with how APIs work, don’t worry!
-We’ll make this tutorial a quick introduction to using API’s as well.
+We’ll make this tutorial a quick introduction to using APIs as well.

 ## Setting up a hugging face account